 - Response to offers

-Competitive price modelling
+Competitive price modeling

 As we said earlier, competitive pricing is not an option anymore with the competition reaching a whole new level as a result of the price comparison portals and online travel agencies.
 This is where you should use competitive intelligence technologies such as web crawling.
 By extracting competitor prices from relevant web sources, you can evaluate where you stand in the competition and precisely know what it would take to beat them.
 Web crawling services such as PromptCloud offer near real-time crawls so that businesses can have access to their competitors’ live prices at any given time.